wsw70/note/README.md

     - directly on the command line when creating a new note, or editing one (if you do not provide anything you will be asked for a title)

-### Quick notes (`q`)
+### Creating notes (`n`)

-This allows to create a full note from the command line without going through an editor.
-Typically, the equivalent of that scrap of paper you note a phone number on.
+You may want to create a note and start to edit it right away in an external editor

+    note n /a title if you want/

+You can provide the title directly on the command line (between separators `/`), or you will be asked for one.

+The other option ("quick notes") is to type the content of the note directly in the command line.
+You can add a title if you want (if you do not, you will be asked for one)

      note q some content /oh a title!/ can be anywhere" more content #atag

-If the title is not provided (between two `"`), you will be asked for one, or you can accept the default time-based one.

-### Creating new notes with an editor (`n`)

-You may want to create a note and start to edit it right away in an external editor

-    note n a tile if you want

-You can provide the title directly on the command line (anything you type after the selector `n` will be used as the title), or you will be asked for one.

 ### Edit notes (`e`)